H.R. 2036: Credit for Caring Act of 2025

 Who benefits from H.R.
 2036?

-Working adults caring for aging parents
+Working adults caring for an aging parent

 Who is affected by H.R.
 2036?